How many participants can attend the retreat?

 The price of meals and accommodation will be indicated per retreat.
 Teaching is provided for free, and you are welcome to donate (dana) at the end of the retreat.
 Envelopes will be provided.

 Monastics attend for free.
 If the cost of the retreat is prohibitory for you to attend, please get in touch, and we will see how we can make it work for you.

 Both breakfast and lunch will serve healthy and nutritious vegetarian/vegan food in a buffet style.

-No. Schedule is built up in such as way your mind will benefit most if you attend the full retreat.
-Also we will make arrangements for the hotel or retreat center which includes the arrival and departure window.
+No. Schedule is built up in such a way that your mind will benefit most if you attend the full retreat.
+We will also make arrangements for the hotel or retreat center, which includes the arrival and departure window.
 Please do let us know if you have a specific travel schedule, as then we can see how we can accommodate.